lamarrr/cudf/docs/cudf/source/cudf/jit/kernel_authoring.md

 `cudf::jit::get_udf_kernel` generates the specialized CUDA source, compiles and caches the kernel, and returns a handle (`cudf::kernel`) to the compiled kernel.

-As of version 26.06, PTX UDFs are supported by converting them to CUDA C++ with the `asm` directive.
+PTX UDFs are supported by converting them to CUDA C++ with the `asm` directive.
 This approach still incurs the full cost of CUDA C++ frontend compilation.

 ## LTO JIT Model